Tanegashima: Tanegashima Space Center

 The Tanegashima Space Center is Japan's largest space development center.
 It is run by JAXA, the Japan Aerospace Exploration Agency and is located at the southeastern end of Tanegashima.
 It was established in 1969 when the National Space Development Agency of Japan (NASDA) was formed.
 Activities include assembly, testing, launching and tracking satellites, as well as rocket engine firing tests.
-Activity includes orbital launches of the H-IIA rockets from the Yoshinobu Launch Complex.
+Orbital launches include the H-II and its siblings in the past, and currently the H3 from the Yoshinobu Launch Complex, and prior to that, the N-I, N-II, J-I and H-I from Osaki Launch Complex.

 The Space Science and Technology Museum is near the TSC.
 It offers an intricate view of rocket history and technology in Japan.
 Though most of the displays are in Japanese, there are English tour pamphlets available.